YichiCS/YichiCS.github.io/_pages/about.md

 ✨✨✨ I am always looking for collaborators who are full of energy and ideas.
 If you are interested in 🛡️ trustworthy machine learnin, ⚡ efficient machine learning or 📚 machine learning theory, feel free to reach out to me anytime.

 <br>
 This website is still under construction.
-I am learning how to use HTML and CCS to build a website instead of using a template...
+I am learning how to use HTML and CSS to build a website instead of using a template...

 # 🔥 News
 - *2025.04*: &nbsp;🎉 I am accepted by Informatics Ph.D. program of Penn State.